RogueRope/SurvivalGuide/covid.md

 # COVID

 We're following the situation day-by-day.
 It's very frustrating to see the infections rise again.
 We don't have a crystal ball so it's hard to forecast what will happen.
-We do see a trend shifitng from a one-size-fits-all solution in Belgium to shifting more repsonsibility in direction of the municipalties.
-The good news is: Vielsalm is a community with [0 cases of Corona](https://datastudio.google.com/embed/u/0/reporting/c14a5cfc-cab7-4812-848c-0369173148ab/page/giyUB).

-## Protocols
+## Protocols (info from 2020, needs update)

 We're following 2 protocols: